Seeru-crypto/user-registration/frontV2/README.md

 The point of this small app is to register user and display all registered users.

 ## Set-up
-// TODO: Create unified docker-compose file for front, back and db

 docker build -f DockerFile.local -t dater-react-app .